Hiiirad/personal-notes/Tech Guide/Docker/README.md

 ## Part 01 (Introduction)
 Why do you need Docker?
 - You don't need to worry about Compatibility/Dependency
-- Short Setup Time/Dependency Resolvement
+- Short Setup Time/Dependency
 - You can easily work with different Dev./Test/Prod. environments
 - Lower computation overhead compare to the traditional virtualization methods

 What can it do?
 - Containerize Applications
-- Run each service with its own dependencies in seperate containers
+- Run each service with its own dependencies in separate containers

 What are containers?
 - Containers are completely isolated environments.
 They can have their own processes for services, network interface, mounts just like VMs, except they all share the same OS kernel.
 - Containers are not introduced with Docker.
 They existed for more than 10 years.
 For instance, LXC, LXD, LXCFS, etc.
 - Docker utilizes [LXC containers](https://en.wikipedia.org/wiki/LXC).

-With docker you'll be able to run each component in a seperate container with its own dependencies and its own libraries.
-All on same VM/OS but within seperate env./container. -> build docker configuration once
+With docker you'll be able to run each component in a separate container with its own dependencies and its own libraries.
+All on same VM/OS but within separate env./container. -> build docker configuration once

 Public Docker Repository = [DockerHub](https://hub.docker.com)